pivotal/docs-tap/getting-started/about-consuming-services.hbs.md

 **Resource claims** are inspired in part by Persistent Volume Claims.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-Resource claims provide a mechanism for users to "claim" service instances on a cluster, while also decoupling the life cycle of application workloads and service instances.
+Resource claims provide a mechanism for users to claim service instances on a cluster, while also decoupling the life cycle of application workloads and service instances.